dopp000/custom-limbus-dnd-bot/README.md

 - **Evasion**: holding Evasion dodges incoming coins one at a time (consumed per dodge), firing `[On Evade]` on the defender's own known skills via `fire_evade_triggers`.
-- **Counter**: holding Counter lets the defender hit back on an incoming coin; `[Before Getting Hit]` fires off the defender's own skill list via `fire_counter_triggers`, same passive-sweep pattern as Combat Start/Turn Start (`fire_passive_triggers`) but scoped per-incoming-hit instead of per-round.
+- **Counter / Clashable Counter**: two distinct Skill-flag mechanics, not a status/resource. `[Counter]`: declared into any slot, triggers regardless of which one -- reactive, fires against any incoming unopposed attack on the holder if the Counter skill's own slot speed beats the attacker's, fully redirecting the attack (it never lands on its original target) and striking back with the Counter skill, bypassing the attacker's Evasion entirely (`skip_evasion` on `apply_incoming_hit`).
+Single-use per round.
+  `[Clashable Counter]`: declared normally, resolves in regular speed order; if its own declared target clashes back it's just a normal Clash, but if it would otherwise go unopposed, it scans the holder's OTHER slots for any unopposed attack against them and forces a real Clash (full attrition via `resolve_round_clash`) against that instead, or fizzles with zero effect if there's nothing to intercept.
+Also single-use per round.
+Both reset every round via `Fighter.clear_declaration`.
+See `apply_counter_redirects` in `cogs/battle.py`.
 - **Animated Combat Phase**: `/battle combat` plays out the whole round as one continuously-edited message.
-Coin-by-coin face reveals for every attrition round of a Clash, then the winner's final decisive toss gets its own face-reveal pass followed by a real-damage reveal pass (pulled from the actual `apply_incoming_hit` log, so it reflects resistance/Crit/Rupture/ status/Counter exactly, not an approximation).
+Coin-by-coin face reveals for every attrition round of a Clash, then the winner's final decisive toss gets its own face-reveal pass followed by a real-damage reveal pass (pulled from the actual `apply_incoming_hit` log, so it reflects resistance/Crit/Rupture/ status exactly, not an approximation).
 Each unit locks into a permanent one-line summary as it finishes so earlier results never disappear while later ones are still animating.
 A single **Full Log** button (`CombatLogView`) shows the whole phase's complete breakdown as